4 Essential Tips to Properly Care for Your Glasses

 Since almost all glasses are made out of light and delicate materials, it’s essential to be very careful with them.

-As a cheaper option, you may want to just use water and a neutral soap (it’s best if it’s liquid).
-The steps to cleaning them this way are as follows:
+As a cheaper option, you may want to use water and neutral soap (liquid is best).
+Follow these steps:

 - Let the water generally wet your lenses.